GENERAL TERMS AND CONDITIONS (T&C)

 1. The Buyer is liable for the damage incurred by the Seller due to the non-performance of the Buyer's obligations in connection with the registration of the vehicle or a change of the owner and operator at the competent authority.

 2. If the Buyer is in default with the takeover of the vehicle, or if the Buyer otherwise violates its duties to cooperate, the Seller may demand compensation for the damage thus caused, including additional expenses (if any).
 The Seller reserves further claims.
-If the aforementioned conditions are met, the risk of random destruction or deterioration of the purchase item passes to the Buyer as of the moment in which it enters the state of default with the takeover of the purchase item (or with performances owed).
+If the aforementioned conditions are met, the risk of random destruction or deterioration of the purchase item passes to the Buyer as of the moment in which they have entered a state of default with respect to the takeover of the purchase item (or with respect to their duty of cooperation).

-3. The Buyer shall pay a contractual penalty to the Seller in the amount of 0.1% (one tenth of one percent) of the purchase price for each day of default with depositing the down payment, paying the remainder of the purchase price, or paying the shipping costs.
+3. The Buyer shall pay a contractual penalty to the Seller in the amount of 0.1% (one tenth of one percent) of the purchase price for each day of default with depositing the pre-payment, paying the remainder of the purchase price, or paying the shipping costs.
 In addition, the Buyer shall pay a one-time contractual penalty to the Seller in the amount of 20% (twenty percent) of the purchase price for the vehicle (excl.
-VAT), if the Buyer's default with depositing the down payment, paying the remainder of the purchase price, or paying the shipping costs exceeds twenty days.
-If the Buyer declares withdrawal from the purchase agreement (or engages in an equivalent kind of action) without proper legitimization, the Seller may demand damages in the lump-sum amount of 20% (twenty percent) of the purchase price for the vehicle (excl.
+VAT), if the Buyer's default with depositing the pre-payment, paying the remainder of the purchase price, or paying the shipping costs exceeds twenty days.
+If the Buyer declares withdrawal from the purchase agreement (or engages in an equivalent kind of action) without being entitled to do so, the Seller may demand damages in the lump-sum amount of 20% (twenty percent) of the purchase price for the vehicle (excl.
 VAT) or insist on the performance owed under the agreement.
 If the Buyer is in default with the takeover of the vehicle on occasion of the handover procedure, the Seller may withdraw from the agreement and/or demand a one-time lump-sum contractual penalty in the amount of 10% (ten percent) of the purchase price for the vehicle (excl.
 VAT).

-4. The Buyer shall pay a contractual penalty to the Seller in the statutory amount of value-added tax on the purchase price for the vehicle, if the Buyer has violated their duty to present the Seller, within three days from the delivery of the vehicle and of the papers needed for its registration, with official proof (issued by a public authority in the Buyer's home country) of the vehicle's registration for its operation on public roads (registration certificate) or, failing that, at least a confirmation, signed by the Buyer, to the effect that the vehicle was delivered to, and taken over by, the Buyer in their home country.
+4. The Buyer shall pay a contractual penalty to the Seller in the statutory amount of value-added tax on the purchase price for the vehicle, if the Buyer has violated their duty to present the Seller, within three days from the delivery of the vehicle and of the papers needed for its registration, with official proof (issued by a public authority) of the vehicle's registration for its operation on public roads (registration certificate) or, failing that, at least a confirmation, signed by the Buyer, to the effect that the vehicle was delivered to, and taken over by, the Buyer in their home country / the country of delivery.

-5. The contractual penalty must be paid along with and on top of the damage caused, and is not subject to moderation by a court.
-The Seller may unilaterally set off their claim for payment of the contractual penalty against the down payment made towards purchase price, by giving electronic notice of the set-off to the e-mail address of the Buyer specified in the header of the agreement.
+5. The contractual penalty is not subject to moderation by a court.
+It must be paid along with and on top of the damage caused.
+The Seller may unilaterally set off their claim for payment of the contractual penalty against any pre-payment made towards the purchase price, by giving electronic notice of such set-off to the e-mail address of the Buyer.
+Contractual penalties are due for payment on the day which follows the day on which the relevant obligation was breached.

-6. If the Buyer has been in default with depositing the down payment or paying the remainder of the purchase price for more than five days, then this qualifies as a major breach of contract, in which case the Seller may withdraw from the agreement.
-The Seller shall send the notice of withdrawal electronically to the Buyer's e-mail address specified in the header of the agreement.
+6. If the Buyer has been in default with depositing the pre-payment or paying the remainder of the purchase price for more than five days, then this qualifies as a major breach of contract, in which case the Seller may withdraw from the agreement.
+The Seller shall give notice of withdrawal electronically to the Buyer's e-mail address.
 Upon such withdrawal, the agreement is voided as if it had never existed; however, the withdrawal has no bearing on the claim for contractual penalties, the choice of law, the chosen procedure for dispute resolution, and other provisions in the following Article.

-7. Subject to a fixed-price arrangement, the Seller reserves the right to make reasonable adjustments to the price due to changed costs of wages, material, or distribution with respect to deliveries which only take place four or more months after the conclusion of the agreement.
-The Seller may also raise the purchase price if, 1 month or more after the conclusion of the agreement, the EUR/CZK exchange rate drops by more than 1% (European Central Bank reference value, https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
-The resulting decrease will trigger a corresponding increase of the purchase price of the same size.
-The Buyer has a right to withdraw from the agreement if the Seller applies an exchange rate-based adjustment of this kind that amounts to 5% of the purchase price.
+7. Unless a fixed-price arrangement has been made, the Seller reserves the right to make reasonable adjustments to the price due to changed costs of wages, material, or distribution with respect to deliveries which only take place four or more months after the conclusion of the agreement.
+The Seller may also raise the purchase price if, one month or more after the conclusion of the agreement, the EUR/CZK exchange rate drops by more than 1% (European Central Bank reference value, https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
+The resulting exchange rate loss will trigger a corresponding increase of the purchase price of the same size.
+The Buyer has a right to withdraw from the agreement if the Seller applies an exchange rate-based adjustment of this kind that amounts to 5% or more of the purchase price.

 1. The purchase of several vehicles by one Orderor within the context of a collective order is considered a single indivisible purchase agreement if the Orderor, thanks to this collective order, is granted a rebate or discount or receives notice that the shipping costs (which are otherwise borne by the Buyer) will be waived.